 The freshwater crocodile generally only grows to around 2 metres, although some specimens will attain a length of 3 metres.
-The back of the crocodile is light brown usually with a number of black, irregular bands.
-The underside is creamy-white.
+The back of the crocodile is light brown usually with a number of black, irregular bands with the underside being creamy-white.
 They can be distinguished from the larger saltwater crocodile by their longer and thinner snout.
+Although not regarded as being as dangerous as its larger cousin, the large number of long dagger-like teeth in the mouth of the freshwater crocodile can cause horrific injuries.
+If cornered they will bite and then shake their head violently from side to side, the teeth ripping and tearing skin, muscle and tendons.

 Generally a shy animal, the freshwater crocodile is not dangerous to humans, preferring to stay well away.
 If cornered or harassed, however, they will retaliate fiercely, and their sharp teeth can inflict serious injuries.
 They can be found in inland creeks, rivers and billabongs from northwest Western Australia to northern Queensland.